levand/quiescent/README.md

 ReactJS is an extremely interesting approach to UI rendering for HTML-based web applications.
-Its core value proposition is to make it possible to write one set of UI rendering code that works for both initial creation, and any future updates.
+Its core value proposition is to make it possible to write one set of UI rendering code that works for both initial creation and any future updates.
 Updates are extremely efficient, because only the minimal set of necessary deltas are actually sent to the DOM.